Nonadiabatic Holonomic Quantum Computation via Path Optimization

-In addition, we will talk the physical qubit type for encoding.
+In addition, we talk about the effect of physical qubit type for encoding.
 In the above configuration, we adopt a cavity as the auxiliary qubit to connect two transmons.
-The advantage is that some error/noise source of cavity can be negligible.
-We also consider replace the auxiliary qubit by a transmon to implement our scheme, i.e., transmon-transmon-transmon (3T) way.
-In 3T scheme, we consider the decoherence of
+The advantage is that some error and noise source of cavity can be negligible.
+We also consider replacing the auxiliary qubit by a transmon to implement our scheme, i.e., transmon-transmon-transmon (3T) way.
+In the 3T scheme, we consider the decoherence of

 the subscript `$t$' represents the auxiliary transmon qubit.
-The decay and dephasing rates are $\kappa_-\!=\!\kappa_z\!=\!2\pi\!\times\!3$ kHz.
+The decay and dephasing rates are $\kappa_-\!=\!\kappa_z\!=\!2\pi\!\times\!3$ KHz.
 We take the error into account, the $\epsilon$-affected Hamiltonian $\mathcal{H}_1^{\epsilon'}=\mathcal{H}_1^{\epsilon}$ is unchanged, but the $\delta$-affected Hamiltonian turns into

-$\delta\!=\!\delta'_{1,2}\!=\!-\delta'_t\in[-2, 2]\times2\pi$ MHz.
-The robustness results using 3T configuration are shown in Fig. {\ref{Robustness}}, where the curves are labelled by `3T'.
-By comparing the red line and green line, we can see the sensitivity to $\epsilon$ error is near for two configurations, but the former configuration has the better robustness advantage than 3T for $\delta$ error, which is the main error source in superconducting circuit system.
+$\delta\!=\!\delta'_{1,2}\!=\!-\delta'_t\in[-0.2, 0.2]$.
+The robustness results using 3T configuration are shown in Fig. {\ref{Robustness}}, where the curves are labeled by `3T'.
+By comparing the red line and green line, we can see the sensitivity to $\epsilon$ error is near for two configurations, but the former configuration has the better robustness advantage than 3T for $\delta$ error, which is the main error source in the superconducting circuit system.